panoply/e11ty/packages/eleventy-plugin-search-index/readme.md

 # @e11ty/eleventy-plugin-search-index

-An [Eleventy](https://www.11ty.dev/) plugin which generates JSON structures from markdown files.
-Use the output to implement an auto-complete search module.
+An [Eleventy](https://www.11ty.dev/) plugin which generates search index JSON structures from markdown files.
+Use the output to implement an auto-complete search component which runs on the client.

 > **NOTE**
 >
 > This plugin isn't universally compatible with all Eleventy static sites.
 It's tailored to my specific development approach, which means usage might require adjustments in certain contexts due to its particular requirements and methods.

-# Why?

-Fuck algolia, that's why.

 # Install